Secure quorum-based cryptographic verification and mirroring for crates.io

 The status quo

-Currently cargo and crates.io provide no cryptographic security for the index or crates.
+Currently rustup, cargo and crates.io provide no cryptographic security for the index, crates or our releases.
 The only verification which occurs is via HTTPS validation of the URLs and tamperable hashes within the index.
-This provides assurance that cargo is talking to crates.io, but does not allow for the possibility of secure mirroring nor protects against compromise or tampering with the index (either at rest or in transit).
+This provides assurance that the server being communicated with is owned by the project & crates.io, but does not allow for the possibility of secure mirroring nor protects against compromise or tampering with the index or files (either at rest or in transit).

 There are places where Rust is difficult to use right now.
 Using Cargo with crates.io works well for Rustaceans with unfirewalled access to high speed Internet, but not all are so lucky.
 Some are behind restrictive firewalls which they are required to use.
 Some don't have reliable access to the Internet.
 In cases like these, we want to support mirrors of crates.io in a secure way that provides cryptographic guarantees that they are getting the same packages as are provided by the Rust Project, without any risk of tampering.

 Another reason for wanting to be able to better support mirrors is to address cost pressures on Rust.
 Approximately half of Rust release and crate traffic is from CI providers.
-Being able to securely distribute Rust crates from within CI infrastructure would be mutually beneficial, since it would both allow the Rust Foundation to reallocate budget to other uses and would make Rust CI actions faster and more reliable on those platforms.
+Being able to securely distribute Rust releases & crates from within CI infrastructure would be mutually beneficial, since it would allow the Rust Foundation to reallocate budget or donated resources to other uses, and would make Rust CI actions faster and more reliable on CI platforms that have mirrors.

 Finally, supply chain security is a growing concern, particularly among corporate and government users of Rust.
 The Log4j vulnerability brought much greater attention to the problems that can occur when a single dependency nested arbitrarily deep in a dependency graph has a critical vulnerability.
 Many of these users are putting significant resources into better understanding their dependencies, which includes being able to attest that their dependencies verifiably came from specific sources like crates.io.